 Apple Inc. in 2008, launched its line of affordable and entry-level laptops, the MacBook Air, that dominated the laptop industry for over half a decade.
 Since its inception, three generations with different features and capabilities have been released.
 Check out Macbook Air prices in Pakistan and read on for more information.

 The MacBook family is Apple's line of Macintosh laptops.
-It currently consists of two lineups, the Apple MacBook Pro, that hit the shelves in 2006 and MacBook Air, that was released in 2008.
+It currently consists of two lineups, the Apple MacBook Pro, that hit the shelves in 2006 and the Air, that was released in 2008.
 Both iterations differ in several features and upgradations that they receive.

-2019 MacBook Air
+MacBook Air 2019

 Crafted out of 100% recycled aluminium, 2019 Air was released as an updated model in the third generation category.
 It came with a striking True Tone display technology and an updated keypad called the Butterfly keyboard.
 The base model comes with a 1.6GHz 7W Y-Series Amber Lake chip from Intel that supports Turbo Boost up to 3.6GHz.

 It uses a dual-core 8th-generation Intel Core i5 processor with 8GB of LPDDR3 RAM, 128GB storage and Intel UHD Graphics 617.

-The base model supports 8GB of 2133MHz LPDDR3 RAM, 128GB SSD and runs an Intel Core i5 processor (1.6GHz base clock, with Turbo up to 3.6GHz) and Intel UHD Graphics 617.
+2018 version supports 8GB of 2133MHz LPDDR3 RAM, 128GB SSD and runs an Intel Core i5 processor (1.6GHz base clock, with Turbo up to 3.6GHz) and Intel UHD Graphics 617.